raymondlouie/MPF-BML/README.md

 where the inputs are:

-msa_aa - a matrix of characters, with each row representing a sequence of observed states (or in the context of the PNAS paper, the aminoi acid multiple-sequence-alignment (MSA))
+msa_aa - a matrix of characters, with each row representing a sequence of observed states (or in the context of the paper, the aminoi acid multiple-sequence-alignment (MSA))

 weight_seq - the weighting of each sequence,